jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 [serialecho][serialecho] is a utility for testing *uarts*.

-### Ubuntu Workstation Setup
+### Ubuntu Setup

-I have been using *Ubuntu 15.04* and *15.10* 64-bit workstations to build these systems.
+I primarily use Ubuntu *15.10* 64-bit server installations.
+Other versions should work.

 You will need at least the following packages installed